Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

  avagrāha
  daṇḍa(ḥ)
  daṇḍāḥ
+as they seem
+ aspiration is just h
+ visarga is just h
+ anusvara is just m

 rama, and sita, sitting in the /treehouse|palace|cityogodz/; visual spacial (menzies had a book including texuo, probably (not) followed by linguistics) navigationomemory